La Casa Margarita – Frequently Asked Questions

 Q. Are there driving directions?

-A. Click Here for directions from San Jose or Liberia airports.
+A. Click Here for directions from San Jose or Liberia airports, however when you arrive we strongly suggest you have our property manager meet you.

 Q. Is it safe for kids?